ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 Currently, information barriers policies are defined and managed in the Office 365 Security & Compliance Center using PowerShell cmdlets.
 This is typically done by a compliance administrator or a global administrator, and requires familiarity with PowerShell cmdlets (and parameters).

+### Prepare your environment for information barriers

+Before define your first information barriers policy, you must **[enable scoped directory search in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/teams-scoped-directory-search)**.
+Wait at least 24 hours after enabling scoped directory search before you set up or define policies for information barriers.

+Next, make sure to complete the admin consent flow.
+To do that, follow these steps:

+1. As a global administrator or compliance administrator, create a remote PowerShell session to WHAT.

+2. Run the following PowerShell script:<br>

+    ```
+    Login-AzureRmAccount

+    $appId="__TODO__"

+    New-AzureRmADServicePrincipal -ApplicationId $appId

+    ```

+3. When prompted, sign in using your work or school account.

+4. In the **Permissions requested** dialog box, review the information, and then choose **Accept**.

 ### Define an information barriers policy

 > [!IMPORTANT]